soumyaPbiswas/soumyaPbiswas/README.md

 ## 🚀 About Me

-I'm a B.E. graduate from The University of Burdwan with a passion for Machine Learning and Data Science.
-Currently working as a Software Developer Intern at a startup, where I'm diving deep into exciting challenges and building solutions that bridge the gap between innovative technology and real-world applications.
+Engineering graduate (Information Technology) from The University of Burdwan with a passion for Machine Learning and Data Science.
+Currently working as a Software Developer Trainee at a startup, where I'm diving deep into exciting challenges and building solutions that bridge the gap between innovative technology and real-world applications.

 - 🎯 **Focus Areas:** Predictive Modeling, Computer Vision, Neural Networks
 - 🌱 **Currently Learning:** Advanced Deep Learning, MLOps, and Cloud Computing